ericlovesmath/abstract-machines/LOG.md

     - CESK TODO
     - SK TODO

-* TODO: The error "nth" from SECD is unhelpful
-- TODO: Add tests for repl and sequential code
+- TODO: Add tests for REPL/sequential code
-- TODO: Run test file
+- TODO: Run test files with toplevel `use`
 - TODO: Better `assert` errors
 - TODO: Use `assert` to run tests instead of special form
 - TODO: Figure out how to fix quadratic blowup in Krivine with lambdas